 We will challenge the rules when we are tired of being unhappy.
 We will let go of the mind when we no longer accept the illusion of emotional safety that it offers.
 We will challenge the voice in our head when the fear of suffering under its faulty logic is greater than the fear of being without it’s illusion of protection.
 We will defy the faulty logic when we realize it is based in fear and we don’t want to be afraid anymore.
 Our desire to be happy is the force that will propel us to personal freedom from the voice in our head.

-Let go of the Judgments about the Voice
+Let go of the judgments about the Voices in my head

 Whether you realize it or not the voice in your head has been doing the very best it could to guide you to be happy and successful.
 However it has been operating on an outdated set of guidelines that no longer apply.
 It’s intent has always been for our happiness, however it’s methods have become exaggerated to the point of being abusive.